chaimaj/Mini-RLM/README.md

 - If there is packet loss the client drops a channel, if there is no loss the client adds a channel.

- Funny video used fro the project: https://youtu.be/qQLjpZ68ygk
+ Funny video used for the project: https://youtu.be/qQLjpZ68ygk